Introduction

 Once you’ve identified high-intent topics, map them to your content calendar using a strong SEO strategy framework to ensure relevance and scalability.

-Step 2: Let AI Draft the First 50%
+2. Use AI to Draft and Structure the First 50%

 One customer of Lavender, an AI email assistant designed to help sales teams write better, faster outreach, Lucidworks Reply, saw a 42% increase in replies, 200% more meetings booked, and a 300% increase in pipeline after using AI-generated sales content and coaching.
 Their team used AI to draft follow-up frameworks and best-practice guides, then refined them with sales insights and product context, proving that smart use of AI in the first draft phase can directly impact bottom-line growth.